yasir2000/openwrt-oldwiki-md/OpenWrtNVRAM.rst

 ||'''wan_hostname'''||The hostname of your router.||

 == Wireless Configuration ==
 Although the wifi_* variables can be used to configure the network settings of the wireless interface, the default setting is to include the wireless interface in lan_ifnames and leave the wifi_* variables unset.
-If you remove the wireless interface from the lan bridge configure the wifi_* variables according to the general settings above.
+If you remove the wireless interface from the lan bridge (which you MUST do to use ad-hoc mode) configure the wifi_* variables according to the general settings above.

 '''Note:''' There are wl_* and wl0_* variables; the wl_* variables are obsoleted and were replaced by wl0_*.